-When you enter Hill-Murray for your high school years, you are joining generations of PIONEERS who all pursued their passions during their time on campus.
-As a Hill-Murray student, you will be given the opportunity to think, create, work, and pray every day in a community with individuals who will challenge you, and more importantly, support you.
-Our academic offerings in this guide are intentionally designed to open your mind and heart to new and exciting ideas while completing your graduation requirements.
-Hill-Murray is not your typical school experience.
+work, and pray every day in a community with individuals who will challenge you, and more importantly, support you.
+Our academic offerings in this guide are intentionally designed to open your mind and heart to new and exciting ideas while completing your graduation When you enter Hill-Murray for your Middle and High School years, you are joining generations of PIONEERS who all pursued their passions during their time on campus.
+As a Hill-Murray student, you will be given the opportunity to think, create, Hill-Murray is not your typical school experience.
 At our core is a commitment to discovering every individual's potential where students routinely push the faculty to redefine and rethink perceived boundaries of learning and fun!
 By design, the student body is large enough that we're able to provide a broad range of opportunities but small enough that the only limiting factor for student participation is time.
-You can be a varsity athlete and in the pep band; you can be on the robotics team and in a school musical; you can be a sculptor and in mock trial; you can participate actively in service-learning and machine-learning.
+You can be a varsity athlete and in the music ministry group; you can be on the robotics team and in a school musical; you can be a sculptor and in a mock trial; you can participate actively in service-learning and machine learning.
 I challenge you to take full advantage of the offerings in this curriculum guide and all the other opportunities in athletics, activities, clubs, campus ministry, and service.
-At Hill-Murray, we encourage you to try as much as possible and to take full advantage of the opportunities as only a PIONEER would.
-Melissa Dan, Ed.S.
+At Hill-Murray, we encourage you to try as much as possible and to take full advantage of the opportunities as only a PIONEER would. - PORTRAIT OF A - HILL-MURRAY GRADUATE Every Hill-Murray student will be an INQUISITIVE, RESILIENT, AND COMPASSIONATE leader grounded in the teachings of Christ.